 A Quick Overview

-Overall, the method you should use to translate a PPT file depends on one main question: who will be the audience?
-If it's for your personal reference, Google Translate is the most obvious choice, but remember to be mindful of the security risks.
+Overall, the method you should use to translate a PPT file depends on one main question: who will be the reader?
+If it's for your personal reference, Google Translate is the most obvious choice, but be mindful of the security risks.

-If you will use the PowerPoint translation in a business setting, then having a professional translation tool like Redokun is the better choice.
-These tools are especially useful in boosting the productivity and work quality of localization projects.
+If you will use the PowerPoint slides in a business setting, then using a translation management system like Redokun is the better choice.
+These tools are especially useful in boosting your translation quality and productivity.

 Here's a rundown on the four ways to translate PPT documents: